OldGregg570/CST236/writeup.rst

     The hardest part of this lab was understanding whether the test or the code was broken.
-In some places, it seemed ambiguous because the req would say to enter a query without a question mark at the end, but it still called it a "question"
+In some places, it seemed ambiguous because the req would say to enter a query without a question mark at the end, but it still called it a "question".
+I think in most instances I just followed the req recklessly.

 Did the code fully and completely implement the requirements?
 Explain
     No. Some of the tests failed because the question mark character is set to ">" (chr(0x3E) and not chr(0x3F))

 Was the requirements complete?
 Explain
-    What is this question?
     Does this mean "Was there code implemented that was not covered by the req?"
     From this statement in the lab instructions "Remember from lecture, no matter how correct the code might look, the requirement is always the definitive answer."
 The answer could be thought of as "Of course the requirements are complete.
 They are the de facto definitions of what the code should be.
 That is why they are called 'requirements'"

     All red-highlighted code in the coverage report looks like it is still based on the req, so the req seems to be "complete" if our definition of "complete" is the same.
+Was this defined in lecture?
+I don't seem to recall.

 Why are requirements tracing so important?
     Tracing requirements is important because it lets the developer exhaustively test code based on the